emjohn612/linux_config/README.md

 ### Add Grader User
 * get to root: sudo su-
 * sudo adduser grader
-* give sudo status: sudo nano /etc/sudoers.d/grader, and type grader ALL=(ALL:ALL) ALL
+* Give sudo status: sudo nano /etc/sudoers.d/grader, and type grader ALL=(ALL:ALL) ALL

 ### Create key pair
 * Create a file with the name authorized_keys inside the .ssh directory: sudo touch /.ssh/authorized_keys